kbilal-uddin/DynamicMapEngine/README.md

 The DynamicMapEngine project is designed with clean code principles and modularity in mind.
 Below are the core design patterns and implementation choices:

 ### Clean Architecture Layers & DI
-Controller → Processor → Handler
+Controller → Processor → Handler → Mapper
 This separation ensures a clean flow of responsibility:

-- Controller receives HTTP requests, depends on interfaces and services injected by DI.
+- Controller receives HTTP requests and forwards them to the Processor for processing.
-- Processor orchestrates mapping logic and validation, injected with handlers.
+- Processor acts as an orchestrator, coordinating the workflow and forwarding the request to Handlers one by one.
-- Handler executes dynamic mapping logic, injected into processors.
+- Handler executes the dynamic mapping logic.
+- Factory inside the Handler decides which Mapper to use.
+- Mapper performs the actual mapping.

 ### Interface-Driven Design
 Core components (IMapHandler, IMapProcessor, IObjectMapper<TSource, TTarget>, IModelTypeResolver, IMapperFactory) are structured using interfaces.
 This promotes: